OlenaBugaiova/datascience-and-ai-self-learning/README.md

 A picture is taken from the article ["Students: could you be an autodidact?"](https://www.theguardian.com/education/2014/feb/28/could-you-be-an-autodidact)

-Self-education allowed me to create the path according to my strengths, background, and wishes.
-During the journey, I met enthusiasts from different parts of the world and made friends with some of them.
-At first, after new accomplishments, I realized how much I didn't know: like when reaching a peak of a mountain a new peak appears from the height.
-After some time, I found that different Data Science subjects become connected to one another and new learning material started, to some extent, repeating what I already know.
-Self-education gives an opportunity to learn from different perspectives and live new experiences.
+Self-education allowed me to create a path according to my strengths, background and wishes.
+During the journey, I met enthusiasts from different parts of the world and made friends.
+At first, with new accomplishments, I realized how much I didn't know: like when reaching a peak of a mountain a new peak appears from the height.
+But after some time I found how different subfields are interconnected and new material repeats what I already know.
+Yet, there is always room to improve and practice.
+Practice makes perfect.
+Self-education gives an opportunity to learn different perspectives: academic, industry, etc and live new experiences.

 ---